 On the traces of “Silent Night” in Hallein

-- During the Advent season, an actor will assume the role of Franz Xaver Gruber and invite visitors on an entertaining stroll through the town.
+- During the Advent season, an actor assumed the role of Franz Xaver Gruber and invited visitors on entertaining strolls through the town.

 - Right in front of the museum, visitors will find Gruber’s final resting place: Each year on 24 December at 17:00, the Halleiner Liedertafel musical group invites visitors to sing at Gruber’s tomb.
 Guests from all over the world accept the invitation and follow suit.

-- On 25 November 2018, the new Silent Night Organ will resound in the parish church for the very first time.
+- On 25 November 2018, the new Silent Night Organ resounded in the parish church for the very first time.